 Before you leave the aircraft, ask to file an incident report.
 You may need to make this report inside the airport upon landing.
 Make sure to get clear instructions from the crew.
 Do not leave the airport without making a written report.
 That is unless medical personnel takes you away because of your injury.
 In that case, the medical report will stand for itself.

 - Don’t exaggerate:

-We know that the easiest way to ensure your complaint isn’t taken seriously is by exaggerating.
+The easiest way to ensure your complaint isn’t taken seriously is by grossly exaggerating the problem.
 We recently saw that happen when this passenger lost her luggage and made a $16,000 lost bag claim.
 Make sure that your claim is within reasonable limitations and that you’ve described the incident accurately.
 And also, remember that we know airlines aren’t shy about banning passengers.
 If you make an exaggerated claim you may find yourself banned from flying just like these two passengers did: (See: Surprise you just got banned from flying.
-Now what? -And- This request for an upgrade failed in the worst way!
+Now what? -And- This request for an upgrade failed in the worst way!)

 - Take photos:

 If you’ve suffered an in-flight injury because of some problem onboard the aircraft, make sure to take a photo.
 For instance, did a faulty latch on an overhead bin cause luggage to fall on your head?
 If you can, take a photo of the problem.

 If you’ve been hurt during your flight, make sure to seek medical treatment ASAP.
 Often the airline will offer to have medics come on the aircraft and evaluate your situation.
 You should allow this if you’ve suffered a serious in-flight injury.
 Minimally, you should head straight to the emergency room.
 Your personal doctor or an emergency room should evaluate your in-flight injury right away.